mablanco/ansible-sectools/README.md

 - **the_harvester**: 'The Harvester' is a gathering information tool about an URL.
 - **golismero**: 'GoLismero' is an open source framework for security testing.
+- **reconscan**: 'ReconScan' is a set of network reconnaissance and vulnerability assessment tools.

 ## Example Playbook